altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Well, that's true..."<br/>

 Be it setting the empress as her goal, or proposing the duel, all of this was because of Regis' words.
-It might just be a whim in her heart.
+It might just be a whim in her heart.<br/>

-Messing up the body she relied on so much, he felt apologetic towards her.
+Messing up the body she relied on so much, he felt apologetic towards her.<br/>

 "How is your body’s condition?"<br/>